majingCUHK/Rumor_RvNN/README.md

-# Source codes for experiments in the following paper:
+# Paper of the source codes released:

 Jing Ma, Wei Gao, Kam-Fai Wong.
 Rumor Detection on Twitter with Tree-structured Recursive Neural Networks.
 In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics, ACL 2018.